Alma Cero

 Alma Cero (born Alma Cero Delgado Quintero) is a Mexican actress, singer, television hostess and ballerina.
-She better known from series María de todos los Ángeles.
+She is better known from series María de todos los Ángeles.

 Biography

 Cero was born on August 8, 1975, in Mexico City, Mexico.
 Studied music, dance and stage workshop at the INBA.
 Later entered to study acting in the CEA of Televisa.
 She participated in the television series María de todos los Ángeles, playing the character of Rosa Aurora.
 In 2014, participated in the coverage of the Mundial 2014.
 Until September 2016, she conducted the television program Sabadazo.

+In 2017, she joined TV Azteca for the comedy soap opera 3 familias, where she stars alongside Carlos Espejel.

+In 2018, she returned to Televisa after her participation in 3 familias.

 Personal life

 In 1997 Cero gave birth to her son Bruno.
 In 2014 she had a relationship with banda music singer Edwin Luna until 2017.

 She married Dr. Enrique Orozco in February 2024.